Ixekizumab: Contraindications

 The medication is contraindicated for patients with certain infections such as active tuberculosis.

 Adverse effects

 In studies, ixekizumab increased the rate of infections (27% of ixekizumab treated patients, compared to 23% under placebo), including severe ones (0.6% versus 0.4% under placebo).
-Other common side effects included injection site pain (13–17% versus 3%), oropharyngeal pain (1%) and nausea (1–2%).
+Other common side effects included injection site reactions such as redness and pain (13–17% versus 3%), oropharyngeal pain (1%) and nausea (1–2%).
+Other common adverse effects (≥5.0%) include nasopharyngitis, upper respiratory tract infection, arthralgia, headache, back pain, hypertension, bronchitis, diarrhea, sinusitis, and urinary tract infection.

+In a review of 18,025 patient years (n=6892 patients), no anaphylaxis was reported, no reactivation of tuberculosis, and low incidence rate of candida infection and serious infections was found.
+Incidence rates decreased or remained constant over time.

+Ixekizumab does not have an increased risk of adverse effects in the elderly.

 Overdose

 Up to fourfold doses have been given in studies without causing serious side effects.

 Interactions

 No interaction studies have been done.
 Ixekizumab and interleukin 17 are not known to interact with cytochrome P450 (CYP) liver enzymes.
 Since inflammation suppresses CYP activity, it is theorized that ixekizumab could neutralize this effect and lower blood plasma concentrations of drugs that are metabolized by CYP enzymes, such as warfarin.

 Pharmacology

 Mechanism of action

 Ixekizumab binds to interleukin 17 (IL-17A), a pro-inflammatory cytokine, and blocks its action.
 Among other things, IL-17A stimulates proliferation and activation of keratinocytes in the skin.
 This mechanism is similar to that of another anti-psoriasis antibody, brodalumab, which binds to the interleukin-17 receptor.

 The antibody has affinity to the homodimer IL-17A and the heterodimer IL-17A/F, but not to other members of the interleukin 17 family.